Skip to content

 1. Your student ID number and login information will be emailed to you.
 Use this information to log in to Workday and your student email account.

-2. Follow the instructions above to submit your application requirements and complete all steps.
+2. Submit your application requirements and complete all steps.

 3. Then, we will connect you to an academic advisor so you can register for classes.